 In March 2022 Nikita performed with the Royal College of Music Prince Consort Orchestra under the baton of Simon Crawford-Phillips in Hastings.
 In April 2022 in Shrewsbury, UK, Nikita gave a recital in aid of Ukraine.
 More than £5,000 was raised from this event.
 In 2020 Nikita Lukinov was appointed as “Emissary of the Muses” of San Antonio, State of Texas.

-Nikita is a recipient of scholarships from ABRSM, The Munster Trust, Robert Turnbull Piano Foundation, Drake Calleja Fund, Liechtenstein Academy of Music, the HelpMusicians Postgraduate Award and Voronezh’s State award “For outstanding cultural achievements”.
-Nikita is one of the musicians at the Talent Unlimited and Live Music Now Scotland schemes.
+This season, Nikita receives scholarships from ABRSM, The Munster Trust, Liechtenstein Academy of Music, the HelpMusicians Postgraduate Award and Voronezh’s State award “For outstanding cultural achievements”.
+Nikita is one of the musicians at the Keyboard Charitable Trust, Talent Unlimited and Live Music Now Scotland schemes.

 A disciple of the Russian Piano School Nikita Lukinov started his musical education with Svetlana Semenkova, an alumna of Dmitry Bashkirov, at the age of six in Voronezh, Russia.
 Nikita’s first significant success was a Grand Prix at the 2010 International Shostakovich Piano Competition for Youth in Moscow.
 This led to a debut with a symphonic orchestra at the age of 11.
 Other achievements include 1st place in the Inter-Russian piano competition for young pianists, Finalist in an International television competition for young musicians “Nutcracker”, 1st place in the Inter-Russian Concerto competition, where he performed a Chopin piano Concerto 1 op.11 with the Voronezh Philharmonic Orchestra at the age of 14.